Cito/Pinboard-Pin/DEVELOP.md

 Future development
 ------------------

-* Use v2 of the Pinboard API when this is available with all the neccesary functionality.
+* Use v2 of the Pinboard API when this is available with all the necessary functionality.

 * Require only those permissions that are needed for the selected options (issue #8).